Weber-Group/xrayscatteringtools/README.md

 # X-Ray Scattering Tools

 `xrayscatteringtools` is a Python library designed for advanced X-ray scattering data analysis.
 It provides tools for data processing, visualization, calibration, and theoretical modeling.
-Specifically, it works alongside the [CXI-Template](https://github.com/Weber-Group/CXI-Template) repository for analyzing data from the Linac Coherent Light Source Coherent X-ray Imaging hutch.
+Specifically, it works alongside the [CXI-Template](https://github.com/Weber-Group/CXI-Template) repository for analyzing data from the Linac Coherent Light Source's Coherent X-ray Imaging hutch.

 ## Features